-As described above, marriage value is the increase in the value of the property following the completion of the lease extension, reflecting the additional market value of the longer lease.
-In that this potential ‘profit’ only arises from the landlord’s obligation to grant the new lease, the legislation requires that it be shared equally between the parties.
+As described above, the marriage value is the increase in the value of the property following the lease extension.
+It reflects the increased market value of the longer lease.
+Because this potential ‘profit’ only arises as a result of the landlord’s obligation to grant the new lease, by law it must be shared equally between the landlord and the leaseholder.

-The calculation of the marriage value, according to Schedule 13, is the difference between two aggregate amounts, which are:
+According to schedule 13 of the act, the marriage value is the difference between two amounts, which are:

-- the value of the leaseholder’s interest under the present lease
+- the value of the leaseholder’s interest under the current lease

-plus the value of the landlord’s interest prior to the grant of the new lease
+plus the value of the landlord’s interest before the new lease is granted

 - the value of the leaseholder’s interest with the new lease